Neuronspeeed/A-J/analysis/README.md

 # Analysis Tools and Reports

-This directory contains analysis tools and reports for the Phase 2 thinking transplant experiment.
+This directory contains analysis tools and reports for both Phase 1 and Phase 2 experiments.

 ## Files Overview